junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 <br>

-Their next assembly will be in the basement of a deserted factory, three hours before the curfew on a Friday afternoon.
+Their next assembly will be in the basement of a deserted factory, three hours before the curfew on a Taungsday afternoon.

 Obi-Wan finds the latest piece of graffiti with the announcement another two days later, and thanks to the decoder sheet, he reads it like looking into words written in plain common language.
 And with bright colors and powerful strokes, the art is practically shouting "Freedom" and "Rebel" at his face, along with some really strong words regarding the Empire.
 If the Upper Level ever finds out the true meaning of these arts, anyone involved would get electrocuted.
 No question asked.